 Note: If chosen, the speaker will be responsible for all costs including travel and lodging.
 We will select 10 speakers to receive a badge.

 The so-called Internet of Things (IoT) is undergoing massive adoption.
 From locks and thermostats to televisions and refrigerators, many devices that have traditionally delivered analog functionality are rapidly gaining Wi-Fi connectivity and connecting to cloud-based, command-and-control centers for remote control and monitoring functionality.
 Some of these devices are built with security in mind, while others are simply analog devices with communication capabilities slapped on.
 The security and privacy implications introduced by any security vulnerabilities in these connected devices are tremendous.

-To be at the forefront of addressing and minimizing these issues, we've organized the first-ever IoT hacking village at DEF CON 23.
-As a follow-up to the massively popular SOHOpelessly Broken™ router hacking contest, which debuted at DEF CON 22 and contributed 15 new 0-day discoveries to the research community, we hope to educate participants and the community about security vulnerabilities in these widely deployed devices and, in turn, shift toward better security in the IoT category.
+To be at the forefront of addressing and minimizing these issues, we organized the first-ever IoT hacking village at DEF CON 23.
+That was a follow-up to the massively popular SOHOpelessly Broken™ router hacking contest, which debuted at DEF CON 22 and contributed 15 new 0-day discoveries to the research community, we hope to educate participants and the community about security vulnerabilities in these widely deployed devices and, in turn, shift toward better security in the IoT category.